BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Experiments and Results

 \paragraph{Composite Configuration Details of BiSSL} As outlined in Algorithm~\ref{alg:blo_ft}, both lower- and upper-level backbone parameters \(\vb*{\theta}_P\) and \(\vb*{\theta}_D\) are initialized with the backbone parameters obtained during the pretext warm-up, and the training procedure alternates between solving the lower- and upper-level optimization problems.
 In this experimental setup, the lower-level performs \(N_L=20\) gradient steps before alternating to the upper-level, which then conducts \(N_U=8\) gradient steps.
 A total of \(T=500\) training stage alternations are executed.
 With the ImageNet dataset and the current batch size of \(1024\), there are a total of \(1251\) training batches without replacement.
 Consequently, the \(T=500\) training stage alternations correspond to roughly \(8\) conventional pretext epochs, a negligible additional training load compared to the \(500\) pretext epochs used for the full pretraining process.
-Additionally, gradient normalization is employed on gradients exceeding \(\ell_2\)-norms of \(10\).
+Section~\ref{subsec:comp_config_bissl} outlines further details on how data batches are handled during training.
+Lastly, gradient normalization is employed on gradients exceeding \(\ell_2\)-norms of \(10\).

 \paragraph{Fine-Tuning on the Downstream Task} Subsequent downstream fine-tuning is conducted in a manner identical to that described in the ``Fine-Tuning on the Downstream Task'' paragraph of section~\ref{subsec:downstream_training}.
 Table~\ref{tab:dft_postbissl_hyper-parameters} in Appendix~\ref{app:exp} lists the considered optimal hyper-parameter configurations for each dataset.